Lightstone Ventures

 Series C in 2021

 WayCool is an agri-tech company focused on the processing, distribution, and procurement of fresh produce, dairy products, and staples.
-By utilizing technology and innovative quality management practices, WayCool enhances logistics and distribution services while also increasing farmers' income.
-The company sources fruits and vegetables primarily from smallholder farmers and aggregators, distributing these products to local shops, modern retail outlets, hotels, restaurants, and catering establishments.
-Additionally, WayCool operates a retail brand called SunnyBee, which includes physical stores, mobile stores on trucks, and e-commerce platforms.
-Through these channels, WayCool establishes direct connections between farmers and consumers, ensuring efficient access to fresh, clean, and quality produce.
-The company also offers a range of high-quality private label products through collaborations with sister companies.
+By utilizing innovative quality management and food safety technology, WayCool enhances farmers' incomes and streamlines logistics and distribution services.
+The company sources fruits and vegetables primarily from smallholder farmers and aggregators, distributing them to local shops, retail outlets, hotels, restaurants, and catering establishments.
+WayCool operates a retail brand called SunnyBee in Chennai, which includes physical stores, mobile stores on trucks, and e-commerce platforms.
+Additionally, SunnyBee offers a range of high-quality private label products developed through partnerships with sister companies.
+By establishing direct connections between farmers and consumers, WayCool effectively integrates physical and information technology to facilitate efficient distribution of fresh produce.

 Cyteir Therapeutics